April 1, 2025

 OBS Studio is a free, open-source screen recorder/streaming software with a steeper learning curve.
 It's popular among advanced or tech-savvy users who need granular customization and control.

-To record your presentation, add a "Screen Capture" source to capture your PowerPoint window and a "Video Capture Device" source for your webcam.
+To record your presentation with your face visible, add a "Screen Capture" source to capture your PowerPoint window and a "Video Capture Device" source for your webcam.
+You can adjust the size and position of your webcam feed to create a professional picture-in-picture effect.

 4. Clipchamp: Recording natively in Windows

-You can use Microsoft’s Clipchamp, the built-in screen recorder and video editor for Windows, to simultaneously capture your computer screen, webcam, and audio for recording your PowerPoint presentation.
-It’s also available as a browser-based app.
-You can record up to 30 minutes on screen and webcam recordings.
+You can use Microsoft's Clipchamp, the built-in screen recorder and video editor for Windows, to simultaneously capture your computer screen, webcam, and audio for recording yourself presenting a PowerPoint.
+It's also available as a browser-based app.
+You can record up to 30 minutes on screen and webcam recordings, making it suitable for most presentations.

-Users can also adjust the screen and webcam recordings in the editing timeline separately.
+Users can also adjust the screen and webcam recordings in the editing timeline separately, allowing you to resize your face video or move it to different positions on the screen throughout your PowerPoint presentation recording.

 Clipchamp screenshot

-Use Mac’s Quick Time Player to record your PowerPoint presentation.
-It’s not as straightforward as the other options on this list, so here’s a quick guide to help you out:
+Use Mac's Quick Time Player to record yourself presenting your PowerPoint presentation.
+It's not as straightforward as the other options on this list for capturing both your face and slides, so here's a quick guide to help you out:

 • Launch Quick Time Player.